What better way to celebrate the end of the year than with these fun New Year’s Eve cocktails?!

 This red snapper cocktail offers just that, swapping out vodka for botanical gin.

-Of course, the blend of tomato juice, horseradish, Tabasco, and Worcestershire sauce is quite potent, so choose the gin carefully to compliment all those intense flavors.
+Of course, the combination of tomato juice, horseradish, Tabasco, and Worcestershire sauce is quite potent, so choose the gin carefully to compliment all those intense flavors.

 The classic orange mimosa is, well, a classic!
-But it can get a little boring, and on New Year’s Eve, that’s the last thing you’ll want.
+But it can get a little boring, and at your New Year’s Eve party, that’s the last thing you’ll want.

 This might not have the most inviting name, but it sure is worth making.

 The dumpster fire cocktail is made to celebrate the end of a dumpster fire of a year, and one that won’t be missed.

 It packs a punch so it’ll help make you forget all about any drama or disappointment in your life, if only for one night.
 Party!

 Ingredients: gin, Cointreau, lime, lemon juice, Angostura bitters (or Campari), orange twist

 Mimosas are a combination of orange juice and sparkling wine or Champagne.
 The bellini, on the other hand, uses peach, making this champagne cocktail slightly sweeter.

 If you want this to be as good as possible, use fresh (or frozen peaches) and blend them into a puree.
 Peach juice will work, but it won’t taste quite as fresh.